Adidas Teamgeist: Criticism

 While Johann Vogel and David Beckham, both sponsored by Adidas, and others were reported to be happy with the new ball, it was criticized by many top players before the World Cup.
 Players such as Brazil's Roberto Carlos and Paul Robinson of England were among the critics of the new ball, claiming it was too light and had a vastly different performance when wet.
 The ball has fewer seams, reducing air resistance and thus altering flight patterns.

 The "Wawa Aba" ball of the Africa Cup of Nations was criticised by the player of the tournament, Hosny Abd Rabo of Egypt, who said that ball was bad for passing.

 Teamgeist 2

 The Teamgeist 2 was introduced by Adidas as an update of the ball during the 2007 FIFA Club World Cup in Japan.
 The ball was then formally introduced in 2008 and was also used in the seven-a-side football tournament at the 2008 Summer Paralympics.

 2025 Remakes

 In March 2025 adidas released the remake version of the +Teamgeist 2006 FIFA World Cup match ball in limited numbers, along with the limited edition Adidas Predator football boots in the same colorway with the +Teamgeist match balls.

-The modernized version of the +Teamgeist were also being used during the 2024–25 UEFA Nations League second-leg quarterfinal match between Spain and The Netherlands.
+The modernized version of the +Teamgeist were also being used during the 2024–25 UEFA Nations League second-leg quarter-final match between Spain and The Netherlands.
 While the colorway of the match balls are the same with the original +Teamgeist, the panels design are derived from the adidas Fussballliebe, the official match ball of the UEFA Euro 2024.